Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

 \subsection{Integrated vs. Independent Maps for Observation Encoding}

-To further highlight the effectiveness of using Integrated rather than Indie maps for RNN-based observation encoding, we consider experiments with additional VAE-based approaches that by default decouple environmental context from social context.
-Fig.~\ref{fig:indie_unified} compares the performance of Trajectron++~\cite{salzmann2020trajectron++} when Indie maps and Integrated maps are employed to its performance when no semantic maps are used.
-The Indie scheme follows the original implementation of Trajectron++ that accounts for map features independently from the agents’ states.
-In the Integrated model, the map features are used to initialize the RNN hidden state of the observation encoder.
-We also extend the BiTraP~\cite{yao2021bitrap} method to work with rasterized maps by using the same map encoding module as Trajectron++ and report the related comparisons in the figure.
+To further highlight the effectiveness of using Integrated over Indie maps for RNN-based observation encoding, we consider experiments with additional VAE-based approaches that by default decouple environmental from social context.
+Figure~\ref{fig:indie_unified} shows the corresponding results for Trajectron++ and BiTraP~\cite{yao2021bitrap}.
 As can be seen, models with Integrated maps significantly improve the performance of Trajectron++ and Bitrap on both deterministic and multimodal predictions.
 In contrast, Indie maps do not provide any noticeable performance gain on deterministic predictions and only bring a small improvement on multimodal ones.
 We refer to the supplementary material for complete results on all the tested datasets.